Code-Institute-Submissions/interactive-frontend-4/README.md

 I want this testing section to be a journal of my debugging practices.
 I'm finding hard at the moment to debug with Jasmine.
 I'm using Chrome DevTools and https://developer.mozilla.org/ to find problem on my syntax.

+One of the first problems that I'm having is to make an image active on the game getting the following error:

+>Cannot read property 'getContext' of null

+I was trying to use a component to make this component as an object but I read on developers mozilla :

+> Warning: This object is only intended for code running with chrome privileges.
+Exposing the object to regular web code was a mistake.
+If you use this object on your web page, your site might break at any time!
+In current versions of Firefox only a few interfaces required for compatibility are still accessible.
+Don't use Components!

 ### References